-We, CHOI SIEW HONG and TAN SRI DATO' NASRUDIN BIN BAHARI, being two of the directors of THE PACIFIC INSURANCE BERHAD, do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 30 to 65 are drawn up in accordance with the provisions of the Companies Act, 1965 and applicable Financial Reporting Standards in Malaysia so as to give a true and fair view of the financial position of the Company as at 31 December 2007 and of the results and the cash flows of the Company for the year then ended.
+We, CHOI SIEW HONG and TAN SRI DATO' NASRUDIN BIN BAHARI, being two of the directors of THE PACIFIC INSURANCE BERHAD, do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 19 to 60 are drawn up in accordance with the provisions of the Companies Act, 1965 and applicable Financial Reporting Standards in Malaysia so as to give a true and fair view of the financial position of the Company as at 31 December 2007 and of the results and the cash flows of the Company for the year then ended.

-Signed on behalf of the Board in accordance with a resolution of the directors dated 20 February 2008.
+Signed of on behalf f of the Board n acco rdance with a a resolution of the directors dated 20 February 2008.